-10 years in the life of a tree is nothing.
-A few rings of growth, leaf litter deposits, but where, since the scuppered 2011 forest sell-off, has the ‘enterprise’ around trees gone?
+My woodland is coming up to 10 years.
+In the life of a tree that’s nothing.
+A few rings of growth, leaf litter deposits, wind snapped branches.
+But for something so long-term, where has brave ‘enterprise’ on trees gone?

 I must declare an interest in knotty matters.
 My father worked for the Forestry Commission (100 years old in 2019) as a District Officer starting in the New Forest and ending in mid Wales.
-Lucky us as a family being moved around wild, wet, woody parts of Cumbria, west Scotland, north Wales in the name of tree planting and management.
+Lucky us, a family moved around wild, wet, woody, midge-ridden parts of Cumbria, Scotland, and Wales!

 All to increase tree cover from an historic low centuries ago.
-As if surprising, the UK being the first country in the world to urbanise (over 50% living in cities) in 1861, no wonder we’ve used up all the wood.
-Burnt for fuel, timber to build ships, prop up industry (coal pit) all lead to a fearful post-WW2 pressure to seek to increase self-sufficiency in timber.
+As if this is surprising.
+The UK was the first country in the world to kick start urbanisation (over 50% living in cities) in 1861.
+No wonder we’ve used up all the wood.
+Burnt for fuel, timber to build ships, prop up industry (coal pit) all led to a fearful post-WW2 pressure to seek to increase self-sufficiency in timber.

-It’s not a clear-cut matter when it comes to the public’s love of trees.
-Squeamishness towards chainsaws, fussiness on tree species, fear of venturing too far into them (we prefer open woodland savanna), and outrage ensures if contemplating selling public forests.
+It’s not a clear-cut matter when it comes to the public’s love of knotty trees.
+Squeamish towards chainsaws, fussy on tree species, fearful of venturing too far into them (we prefer open woodland savanna).
+Outraged if anyone dares contemplate selling a public forest.

-When, in a wide ranging interview, I asked the then Secretary of State in 2018 about leadership in tree planting from the government, Mr Gove’s reply was luke-warm – mirroring this BBC ‘reality’ check.
-Some campaigning NGOs may not enjoy any of my five Times letters on ash dieback, but would enjoy my Nature Notebook praising their tree handout.
+In 2018 during a wide ranging interview, I asked the then Secretary of State about leadership in tree planting from the government, Mr Gove’s reply was luke-warm.
+It mirrors this BBC ‘reality’ check.
+Some campaigning NGOs may not enjoy my five Times letters on ash dieback, though they might enjoy my Nature Notebook praising tree handouts.

-I realised how selective we are over trees when interviewing another politician.
-8 years ago, then Shadow Rural Affairs Min – now Chair of the Environmental Audit Committee, Mary Creagh gave me her own copy of a government report ‘Combating Climate Change – a role for forests’ (the Read Report).
-Although no doubt important, it was quite a dense read!
+I now realise how selective we are over trees having interviewed the then Shadow Rural Affairs Minister, and once Chair of the Environmental Audit Committee, back in 2010.
+Mary Creagh gave me her own copy of a government report ‘Combating Climate Change – a role for forests’ (the Read Report).
+Was it too far ahead of it’s time?

 Beech are finding it harder to survive in the UK.
 Flooding and wind-blow knock trees down, hot weather incites forest fires in young plantations, and pest-vectored diseases thrive in the UK’s warm damp climate.

-A more nuanced form of forest management than ‘plant, thin, clear fell, repeat’.
-In his own transition in forestry practice, he has been able to critically review a continuum of landscapes ebbing and flowing in response to policy, climate, markets, and public opinion.
+A more nuanced form of forest management than ‘plant, thin, clear-fell, repeat’.
+In his own transition in forestry practice, he had been able to critically review the continuum of landscapes ebbing and flowing in response to policy, climate, markets, and public opinion.